Tutorial: Define a Custom Phase Space Point

 Step 0: Import the Necessary Ingredients

-We'll begin by importing necessary functionality from QEDbase, QEDcore, and QEDprocesses.
+We'll begin by importing necessary functionality from QEDbase, the muon and anti-muon particles from the particles tutorial, and the ParticleStateful from its respective tutorial.

 using QEDbase